We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 A Victorian-style turret, or tower, is probably the most prominent homebuilding feature that most people picture in their minds when they think Victorian architecture.
-They may not necessarily know what it’s called…for instance, they may say…"that really cool looking round tower thingy", but a turret, or tower, is what likely comes to mind.

 The Victorian home that I watched Bonner Custom Homes construct over a 16 month period has some very happy homeowners living in it right now.
 The Bonner team always does it full-blown.